-In our fly reels section your needs can be met with reels for trout, delicate grayling reels, strong salmon reels, corrosion resistant saltwater reels, powerful pike reels and fly reels for any use or species.
-From small brooks where you need maybe a #2 weight reel, on a reservoir you may need a #7 weight trout reel yet to stop the run of a large sea bass or salmon you need a strong reel with strong drag to help you fight that fish.
+Delicate grayling reels, strong salmon reels, corrosion resistant saltwater reels, powerful pike reels and fly reels for any use or species.
+For small brooks you need a #2 weight reel, on a reservoir you may need a #7 weight however to stop the run of a large sea bass or salmon you need a strong reel with strong drag to help you fight that fish.
 With a vast range including Snowbee, Sonik Sports, budget conscious Truefly and the stunning River and Stream or other Wychwood reels we can help satisfy most needs.
 Talk to our specialists about your requirements.

-To help you understand all the termss used to describe fly reels please fine our glassary of terms used for fly reels.
+To help you understand all the terms used see the major keywords used below.
 To see our full fly fishing glossary please check here

 Drag: (1) term used to describe an unnatural motion of the fishing fly caused by the effect of the current on line and leader.
 Drag is usually detrimental, though at times useful (such as imitating the actions of the adult caddis).
 (2) Resistance applied to the fly reel spool to prevent it from turning faster than the line leaving the spool (used in playing larger fish).